ZwerOxotnik/teams-zo/README.md

 If you have downloaded a zip archive:

-* simply place it in your mods directory.
+* just place it in your mods directory.

 For more information, see [Installing Mods on the Factorio wiki](https://wiki.factorio.com/index.php?title=Installing_Mods).

 ## License

-This project is copyright © 2019 ZwerOxotnik \<zweroxotnik@gmail.com\>.
+This project is copyright © 2019, 2021 ZwerOxotnik \<zweroxotnik@gmail.com\>.

 Use of the source code included here is governed by the Apache License, Version 2.0.
 See the [LICENSE](/LICENSE) file for details.